Looking for essential oils for hiccups? You have found the right page.

 5. Frankincense Essential Oil

 Researchers prove that Frankincense essential oil can reduce stomach cramping, relieve nausea, and flush out excess air and water that can cause bloating and hiccups.
-Frankincense can speed up the secretion of digestive enzymes and relax the muscles of the digestive tract.

 6. Lemon Essential Oil